digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 - Unpaywall: search in the docs
 - Issues -> Milestones

+These are issues that users of CoLRev may ask themselves (or we when we select libraries)

 Discuss software selection criteria (for open-source projects) more broadly.
 What would you look for?
 Nr commits/issues,...
 Why?

 Discuss / explain the git/open-source community structure